catenglaender/marp-presentations/2023/DevConf-September/the-ui-everyone-wants/the-ui-everyone-wants.md

 * the Kitchen Sink buttons do not know the button btn-ctrl, maybe a context renderer could always output btn-ctrl if buttons are rendered inside viewcontrols?
 * some View Controls use Kitchen Sink button defaults, other construct dropdowns through html templates that look like buttons, but are technically their very own specific construct
-* ViewControls in panels have to get their final styling soon
+* View Controls in panel header have to get tweaked styling
 * Input ViewControls present a better way to collect and send the settings of many ViewControls

 ---